cdapio/cdap/cdap-docs/application-templates/source/etl/templates/transformations/logparser.rst

 Transformations: LogParser
 ==========================

-.. rubric:: Description: Parses Logs From Any Input Source
+.. rubric:: Description

 Parses logs from any input source for relevant information such as URI, IP, Browser, Device, and Timestamp.

+.. rubric:: Use Case

+TODO: Fill me out

+.. rubric:: Properties

-**Log Format:** Log format to parse.
+**logFormat:** Log format to parse.
 Currently supports S3, CLF, and Cloudfront formats.

-**Input Name:** Name of the field in the input schema which encodes the log information.
+**inputName:** Name of the field in the input schema which encodes the log information.
 The given field must be of type String or Bytes.

+.. rubric:: Example

+TODO: Fill me out